ecronogist/tts/README.md

 succ

-this definitely cant be used for very large stuff, if you havent realized
+this definitely cant be used for very large projects, if you havent realized